 N with a number from one to five, depending on what resolution you want:

 - 1 gives you a resolution of 800×600

 - 2 gives you a resolution of 1024×768

 - 3 gives you a resolution of 1280×1024

 - 4 gives you a resolution of 1440×900

 - 5 gives you a resolution of 1920×1200

 Start up VirtualBox, load up your virtual machine, and it should boot to your preferred resolution!

 From now on, you can open VirtualBox for any Mac-related testing you want to do.
 Again, you’ll see a lot of errors pop up during boot, but they’re fine; ignore them.
-Also, remember that audio won’t work, nor will things like FaceTime that require a real Mac.
+Also, remember that audio won’t work, nor will things like FaceTime or iMessage, which require a real Mac.
 This isn’t going to be perfect, which is to be expected from an entirely unsupported setup.
 But it’s macOS, in a virtual machine, and that’s not bad!
 Be sure to check out our guide to VirtualBox’s advanced features to get the most out of your machine, too.